jlleongarcia/jlleongarcia/content/blog/tinker-iot-edge-ekuiper.md

 Make sure to replace `'your_keyspace_name'` and `'your_table_name'` with your desired keyspace and table names, and customize the table schema and data as needed.

 With these steps, you can push data from Python to Cassandra using the `cassandra-driver` library.

 Be sure to have a running Cassandra cluster with the appropriate configuration and keyspace set up before running the code.

 ## KAFKA

-Yes, Python can push data to Apache Kafka.
-Kafka is a distributed streaming platform that allows you to publish and consume streams of records, and there are Python libraries and clients available to work with Kafka.
+**Kafka is a distributed streaming platform** that allows you to publish and consume streams of records, and there are Python libraries and clients available to work with Kafka.

 One popular Python library for interacting with Kafka is `confluent-kafka-python`, which is a Python wrapper for the Confluent Kafka client.
 You can use this library to produce (push) data to Kafka topics.

+> I got to know about Kafka for IoT during [this experience](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/).

+And Python can push data to Apache Kafka.

 Here's an example of how to use `confluent-kafka-python` to produce data to a Kafka topic: